rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description:

 content_markdown: |-
-  You create queries by using the Technopedia query language (TQL) to use with the `/tql` endpoint to retrieve data from the Technopedia database.
+  You use the Technopedia query language (TQL) to create queries that to use with the `/tql` endpoint to retrieve data from the Technopedia database.
   <br>
   TQL is a declarative query language that allows you to specify the data that you want to retrieve by referring to nodes, relationships, and attributes in the Technopedia database.

-  #### Get started with TQL<br>
+  #### Get started with creating TQL queries<br>

   To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.<br>
   The `MATCH` statement enables you to specify the query parameters that you use to search the database. <br>